-19.3.3 Restricted Discretionary Activities
+9.3.3 Restricted Discretionary Activities

-(a) Any hazardous facility involving hazardous substances that are less than or equal to the threshold quantities contained in Table 1 in rule 19.3.5 for the zone in which it is located and which fails to comply with any one of the permitted activity standards listed in rule 19.3.6 is a restricted discretionary activity for that particular non-compliance.
+Any hazardous facility involving hazardous substances that are less than or equal to the threshold quantities contained in Table 1 in Rule 9.4 for the zone in which it is located and which fails to comply with any one of the Permitted Activity standards listed in Rule 9.5 is a Restricted Discretionary Activity for that particular non-compliance.

-19.3.4 Discretionary activities
+9.3.4 Discretionary Activities

-- (a) Any hazardous facility involving hazardous substances that exceed the threshold quantities contained in Table 1 in rule 19.3.5 for the zone in which it is located. - (b) Service stations exceeding the limits in Rule 19.3.2(b) within the Industrial Zone. - (c) Facilities primarily designed for the disposal or destruction of hazardous substances and hazardous wastes.
+- (a) Any hazardous facility involving hazardous substances that exceed the threshold quantities contained in Table 1 in Rule 9.4 for the zone in which it is located. - (b) Service stations exceeding the limits in Rule 9.3.2(b) within the Industrial Zone. - (c) Facilities primarily designed for the disposal or destruction of hazardous substances and hazardous wastes.